Final report for ENE22-176

 Learning - October 2024 to March 2025

-Milestone: 10-page Toolkit document is drafted and completed.
+Milestone: Toolkit document is drafted and completed.
 This resource is one of the outputs of this project.
-It will include case-studies, highlights, templates and reference documents helpful for market organizers within our project and beyond.
+It includes case-studies, highlights, templates and reference documents helpful for market organizers and service providers to model a similar training in other places.

 Project Team Involved: MFFM/FMC/NOFA-VT/Ag Mediation/ Advisory Team